Updated May 2021

 - The United States and Russia signed the New Strategic Arms Reduction Treaty (New START) on April 8, 2010.

 - The United States ratified the treaty on December 22, 2011.
+The treaty was extended by the Russian Federation on January 27, 2021 and by the United States on February 3, 2021.

 - Previous Treaties: Strategic Arms Reduction Treaty (START, 1991), Strategic Offensive Reductions Treaty (SORT, or Moscow Treaty, 2002).